 You can find a topo and route description here: TABVAR – The Tall Storey

-Built by Chris & Ian Perry in the early 2010’s, this project was a tour-de-force of effort, and really showcases the hard work and dedication that the Perry family has given to the Bow Valley Climbing Community.
-Another incredible contribution to what is already one of the best climbing zones on the planet.
+The Tall Storey is a multi-pitch route built by Chris & Ian Perry in the early 2010’s.
+This project was a tour-de-force of effort to bolt and clean.
+There are few routes that showcase the hard work and dedication that the Perry family has given to the Bow Valley Climbing Community better than this one.
+The Tall Storey is another incredible contribution to what is already one of the best climbing zones on the planet.

-The route rises over 1000′ from Echo Canyon in Grotto Mountain.
-It is slightly overhanging almost the entire way, with a stunning overhang on the very last move of the last pitch offering absolutely incredibly exposure.
-Echo Canyon itself is a magical place, offering a special kind of alpine ambiance that is hard to describe, and I haven’t experienced anywhere else.
-In the spring, there are incredible waterfalls roaring through the valley, and in the late summer, you can incredible light hitting the Tall Storey wall in the late afternoon.
+The Tall Storey rises over 1000′ from Echo Canyon in Grotto Mountain.
+The route is slightly overhanging almost the entire way, with a stunning overhang on the very last move of the last pitch offering absolutely incredible exposure.
+Echo Canyon itself is a magical place.
+It offers a special kind of alpine ambiance that is hard to describe and rare to experience anywhere else.
+In the spring, there are large waterfalls roaring through the valley.
+In late summer the last rays of the sun hit the Tall Storey wall and illuminate it in a dramatic orange glow.

-The climbing itself is absolutely fantastic… some of the best I have found anywhere.
+The climbing itself is as good as limestone routes get anywhere in the world.
+The quality is some of the best I have found anywhere.
 There are 8 pitches of climbing ranging from 5.10c to 5.11c (the easiest pitch is 5.10c).
 All pitches are fully bolted and are 30m or less.

 Pitch 1 (5.11c)

-The business starts right of the ground with a complex 5.11c crux sequence in the first 2-3 bolts.
+The business of the climb starts right of the ground with a complex 5.11c crux sequence in the first 2-3 bolts.
 Trend right, then left, then right again on tiny, difficult holds.
 The rest of the pitch offers some of the nicest 5.10+ I have ever come across.

 Pitch 2 (5.11c)